 Offshore Banking in Singapore

 As we have seen in the previous section, an offshore bank account is a bank account under the regulations of a foreign jurisdiction.
 In this sense, the banks located in Singapore can be counted as offshore banks from the perspective of a foreign national, meaning someone who is not a local Singaporean.
-Nevertheless, it is important to highlight that both the local regulations of the home country and the foreign jurisdiction should be followed at all times to avoid conflicts or legal liability.
+Nevertheless, it is essential to highlight that both the local regulations of the home country and the foreign jurisdiction should be followed at all times to avoid conflicts or legal liability.

 Offshore Bank Account Opening Requirements